mako314/EquipMe/client/FutureWork.md

 3.1 Show interest, reach out.
 3.2 After reaching out, discuss, send rental agreement to partner.
 3.3 After partner accepts the rental agreement is formed.

+4. Find a way to upload documents to the rental agreement, take deposits in, and from there it can be submitted.
+4.1 Both the Renter and the Owner need to have the following:
+Proof of renters insurance (Renter)
+Proof of Owners equipment insurance (Owner)
+Proof of Ownership (Owner) <--This should likely not be visible to the renter, but to a site admin-->

+5. Include a created at date, updated at.